nytud/emtsv/README.md

     >>> print(r.text)
     ...
     ```
-    The server checks whether the module order with the provided input data is feasible, and gives an error message if there are any problems.
+    The server checks whether the module order with the provided input data is feasible, and returns an error message if there are any problems.

 ### As Python Library